Wouldn’t it be great if after publishing a new post on your WordPress website, the following took place … all from your post address:

 Instead of this …

-(Using permalinks helps readers understand what your post is about)
+(Using post name permalinks helps visitors and search engines understand what the post is about)

-- %postname% – A sanitized version of the post title.
-For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all letters converted to lower case and no exclamation symbols) in the URL.
-Tip: You can always edit the URL wording in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of the post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all characters converted to lower case and no exclamation symbols) in the URL.
+Tip: You can edit the words in your post title in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.